stefaneng/lt2316-h18-a2/README.md

   - Describe in 1-2 paragraphs what you learned.
   - To develop your "scientific common sense": Answer the question: why is it bad to validate/test on the training data?
   - Include all the four saved model files in the repo in a manner that can be loaded by the testing script.
 If they are too large for github, we will come up with an alternative solution to provide them to us -- contact Vlad if so, before the submission deadline.

+## Notes
+  - It worked better to use a smaller number of words used to predict.
+(This was on second thought because there are less total words to predict...)